mwanyambu/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory creates a directory named my_first_directory inside tmp 7-movethatfile moves the file betty to my_first_directory inside /tmp 9-firstdirdeletion deletes the directory my_first_directory
+6-firstdirectory creates a directory named my_first_directory inside tmp 7-movethatfile moves the file betty to my_first_directory inside /tmp 9-firstdirdeletion deletes the directory my_first_directory 10-back this script changes the working directory to the previous one